AllThatIsTheCase/AllThatIsTheCase.github.io/react.md

 toolkits are all about components.
 Yeah?
 No.

 (criteria cribbed from [xubuild](https://xubuild.github.io/2015/11/11/compare-react-ui-libraries/).
 Quick conclusion: more than a year later, the best choices are still a lukewarm "maybe".
-I hate React)
+I hate the React ecosystem)

 # Selection criteria